top of page

 BIO

 Alexa-Sascha Lewin is an alumna of the Sony Pictures Television Diverse Directors Program and the American Film Institute's Directing Workshop for Women.
 She is currently raising financing for her historical drama, Kingmaker, about British maverick adventurer Gertrude Bell, who was an ardent advocate for Arab independence and created the Kingdom of Iraq.
 The screenplay for Kingmaker was a Top-3 Finalist in the Final Draft Big Break Screenwriting Contest and a Quarterfinalist in the Academy Nicholl Fellowships in Screenwriting.
 Alexa-Sascha was invited to speak at the Tomouh Community of Leaders (TCL) 2019 Retreat in Bath, England, with her speech entitled, Kingmaker: The Creation of Modern Arabia and the Power of Film to Impact Change.
-Shortly thereafter, Alexa-Sascha was nominated and approved for membership, and then served on the TCL Membership Committee.
-Alexa-Sascha co-wrote (with Steve Skrovan, Everybody Loves Raymond, Seinfeld) the comedy, Wiedervereinigung, which she will also be directing.
-Wiedervereinigung is being produced by Philip Schulz-Deyle (Snowden, Eine ganz heisse Nummer).
-Alexa-Sascha is currently co-writing the novel of her 70’s East German spy thriller limited series, The Priest Who Knew Too Much
+Shortly thereafter, Alexa-Sascha was nominated, approved for membership, and subsequently served on the TCL Membership Committee.

 Recent projects include Broken, a dramatic short film that had its World Premiere at the Sonoma International Film Festival, and Trainers, a comedy web series which premiered at FOX and received Internet distribution through Comediva.
 For her short crime thriller, The Honeysting, Alexa-Sascha was awarded the Panavision New Filmmaker grant and the Humane Society of the United States (HSUS) Animal Content in Entertainment (ACE) grant.
 The film was selected as part of the Tribeca Film Institute’s ReFrame Collection and received a Worldwide All Media distribution deal through Shorts International, where it continues to air in the U.S., Europe, Middle East, and Africa on the channel ShortsTV.
 The Honeysting was also showcased in ShortsTV’s program, ‘100 Films by Her,’ and Alexa-Sascha was recently featured on their "Filmmaker Spotlight."